 - Government agencies

 - Vehicle manufacturers, and

 - Vehicle mechanics.

-William G. Kolodner P.A. will carefully investigate your crash.
+William G. Kolodner Personal Injury Lawyers will carefully investigate your crash.
 We’ll evaluate the accident to determine the cause(s) and know who can be held financially responsible for the consequences.

-Can I Recover Compensation If I Share Blame For a Crash?
+Can a Car Accident Lawyer Recover Compensation If I Share Blame For a Crash in Baltimore?

 No. Maryland has pure contributory negligence rules.
 Sharing any responsibility for an accident will automatically bar you from seeking and recovering compensation.
 Just sharing one percent of the blame will stand between you and a financial recovery.